jorgelgarcia/jorgelgarcia.github.io/resources.md

 10. [General Method of Moments](https://www.dropbox.com/s/aykxh62gmeuclgp/topic10_gmm.pdf?dl=0).
 <br />

 The public GitHub repository for these notes is [here](https://github.com/jorgelgarcia/econ900-03).
-Anyone can fork the repository to create a spinoff of the notes.
+Anyone can fork the repository to create another version of the notes.
 <br />
 <br />